-A final concept that you should be aware of as you begin your study of constitutional law is the modern debate over the proper method(s) of interpreting the Constitution.
-In recent decades, scholars have heatedly debated the appropriateness of various interpretive methodologies.
-Those debates are not merely academic: judges and justices have entered those debates as well, and you'll see their reflection in the judicial opinions you read.
+A final concept you should be aware of as you begin your study of constitutional law is the modern debate over the proper method(s) of interpreting the Constitution.
+In recent decades, scholars have heatedly debated the legitimacy of various interpretive methodologies.
+Those debates are not merely academic: judges and Justices have entered them as well, and you'll see those debates reflected in the judicial opinions you read.

-The first debate you'll encounter, in Part I, is between those who view the separation of powers as a doctrine calling for bright-line rules demarcating the prerogatives of the three branches, and those who apply blurrier, more fact-specific, functional tests.
-Both of these approaches can claim a foundation in fundamental separation of powers principles: the Constitution unquestionably separates the legislative, executive, and judicial powers, but it also calls for branches to share powers, for example, when Article II makes the President Commander-in-Chief of the armed forces but gives Congress the power to declare war and provide for military forces.
+The first methodological debate you'll encounter, in Part I, is between those who view the separation of powers as calling for bright-line rules demarcating the prerogatives of the three branches, and those who apply more fact-specific, functional tests.
+Both of these approaches can claim a foundation in fundamental separation of powers principles: the Constitution unquestionably separates the federal legislative, executive, and judicial powers, but it also calls for branches to share powers, for example, when Article II makes the President Commander-in-Chief of the armed forces but gives Congress the power to declare war and provide those forces.
 These countervailing principles have led to a separation of powers jurisprudence that oscillates uneasily between these two approaches.

 An even more fundamental interpretive faultline is the one over "originalism."
 This is an interpretive methodology that, as understood today, seeks to find constitutional meaning in the original meaning of the words used in the Constitution.
 (Earlier versions of originalism focused on the original intentions of those who drafted and/or ratified the Constitution, or the original expectations about how a provision would be applied; however, these approaches have faded somewhat in favor of so-called "original meaning originalism.")
-The insight underlying originalism is straightforward: the Constitution is comprised of words, and the standard way lawyers interpret a legal document is to inquire into what the relevant words meant at the time of enactment.
+The insight underlying originalism is straightforward: the Constitution is comprised of words, and the standard way lawyers interpret a legal document is to inquire into what the relevant words meant when they were used in that document.
 Indeed, the argument goes further, and observes that the Constitution is legitimate law only because it was ratified by the American people.
-But what those people ratified was the words, with the meanings those words had to those people.
+But what those people ratified were the words, with the meanings those words had to those people.
 Thus, the argument goes, the only legitimate way to give force to the Constitution as legally binding is to give effect to the original meaning of its words.